minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ### Effects `useEffect`

-Ultimately, your react-lua UI code will need to connect to the world outside of the react component tree.
-The `useEffect` hook allows your to run effectful code in a controlled way.
-The `useEffect` allows you to do just this.
+Ultimately, your react-lua UI code will need to connect to the world outside of the React component tree.
+The `useEffect` hook allows you to run effectful code in a controlled way.

 ```lua
 local function MyClock()